Read letters from Sarah Henken

 Sarah Henken was appointed regional liaison for the Andean region in July 2010.
 She provides support for partner ministries, implements regional strategies, and strengthens the work of mission personnel by providing guidance and assistance.
 She also facilitates the work of grassroots Presbyterians from the United States who are directly involved in mission in the region—Bolivia, Colombia, Peru and Venezuela.

-The Mission Example of the Colombia Accompaniment Program (on the Dallas II: Better Together blog)
+Read: The Mission Example of the Colombia Accompaniment Program -Dallas II: Better Together

 The Presbyterian Church (U.S.A) works with church partners in each country of the Andean Region.
 The partner churches include the Presbyterian Church in Bolivia, the Presbyterian Church of Colombia, the Evangelical Presbyterian and Reformed Church in Peru, and the Presbyterian Church of Venezuela.
 There are significant linkages between PC(USA) congregations and the region’s churches and other groups through the Joining Hands program of the Presbyterian Hunger Program.
 Joining Hands is active in both Bolivia and Peru and seeks to address the root causes of poverty and injustice.
 The Andean Region has abundant natural resources, but unfortunately the wealth generated from these resources benefits a small percentage of the population.